 Even to find native grape wines at the winery gate is not common as tax incentives encourage VQA-compliant wines.

-Bright’s markets a couple of fortified wines in Canada that are blended with some foreign wine under the “Cellared” system authorized by Ontario law.
+Bright’s in Canada markets a couple of fortified wines that are blended with some foreign wine under the “Cellared” system authorized by Ontario law.
 These blends of wine are not VQA labelled and usually are a blending of Canadian Vinifera with foreign wine to balance out the flavour.
 It’s a certain segment of the market, often these wines are fairly inexpensive and not usually regarded as connoisseur items.

 Bright’s is probably the oldest wine name in Canada with an estate in Niagara.
 Through a long process of corporate change, the brand is now owned by a group of Canadian wineries, both commercial and estate, purchased some years ago from Constellation Brands in New York by the Ontario Teachers Pension Plan.